Mokoan Dam: Reservoir

-Hundreds of thousands of trees within the swamp soon died across the lake and surrounding plains, killed by the flooding of the former swampland.
-The large, shallow lake had a very high surface area to volume ratio, resulting in extreme water loss through evaporation, and there were frequent toxic algal blooms requiring regular closures for recreation activities and causing livestock to become ill.
+Following its flooding, approximately 150,000 to 200,000 Murray River Red Gums within the former swamplands and surrounding plains soon died.
+The large and shallow 7.3 m lake had a very high surface area to volume ratio, resulting in extreme water loss through evaporation, and there were frequent toxic algal blooms that required regular closures for recreation activities and caused livestock to become ill and die.